 You know how sometimes you get back from a quick break only to jump into the conversation thread that’s now 15 messages long?
 It’s annoying, right?
 And it takes much of your time to go through all the messages to be able to find those that in fact are directed to you or your tasks.

 So, instead of focusing on the priority tasks, you are spending time deciding which of the email messages are important.
 Unfo5rtunately, when the email is the default communication medium in a company, long threaded email conversations become the norm for passing down the information to other people.

 Email communication can be complex and can cause misinterpretation of the message.
 Moreover, emotionally-driven emails complicate the message and if stressed, there is a high chance you will not be able to discern between important, less important, and not important email messages.

 5. Instant response is a must

 Email communication can be demanding.
 People can be anxious and impatient, and more often than not you will be asked why aren't you replying.
 This is because every person believes that their message is the most important one you are going to receive, and they expect and demand an instant response.

-Now when we can check our emails on mobile devices, the demand for instant reply is growing even more.
+Now when we can check our emails on mobile devices, the demand for an instant reply is growing even more.
 Furthermore, in some companies employees are expected to respond to emails right away, because instant replies are a part of their company culture.

 Another big problem is the fact that many employees check their emails long after their working hours.
-In 2014, 38% of employees routinely checked work email at the dinner table and 69% won't even go to bed without first checking their email.
+In 2014, 38% of employees routinely check work email at the dinner table and 69% won't even go to bed without first checking their email.